bencherdev/bencher/services/console/src/content/learn/learn.md

 # Docs
+- How To:
+  - How to Import Historical Data
+    - Create github-action-benchmark importer `bencher import`
   - How to set up disaster recovery
 - Explanation:
   - How It Works
   - `bencher up`
     - `bencher down`
     - `bencher logs`
   - Passwordless Auth
+- Reference:
+  - Console Configuration

 # Learn

 ## Benchmark
 - Rust
   - The Ultimate Guide on how to Benchmark Rust Code
-  - How to track benchmarks in Rust
+  - How to track Rust benchmarks in CI
   - How to profile executable size in Rust
     - [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat)
     - https://github.com/rust-lang/backtrace-rs/pull/542
 - C++
   - Google
   - Catch2
-  - How to track benchmarks in C++
+  - How to track C++ benchmarks in CI
   - How to profile executable size in C++
     - https://github.com/google/bloaty
 - Python
   - pytest
   - asv
-  - How to track benchmarks in Python
+  - How to track Python benchmarks in CI
 - Go
   - go
-  - How to track benchmarks in Go
+  - How to track Go benchmarks in CI
 - Shell
   - hyperfine
-  - How to track benchmarks for command line applications
+  - How to track command line applications benchmarks in CI
 - C#
   - DotNet
-  - How to track benchmarks in C#
+  - How to track C# benchmarks in CI
   - How to profile executable size on Windows
     - https://devblogs.microsoft.com/performance-diagnostics/sizebench-a-new-tool-for-analyzing-windows-binary-size/
 - Java
   - JMH
-  - How to track benchmarks in Java
+  - How to track Java benchmarks in CI
 - Ruby
   - Benchmark
-  - How to track benchmarks in Ruby
+  - How to track Ruby benchmarks in CI

 ## Benchmarking
 - https://www.researchgate.net/publication/334047447_Pro_NET_Benchmarking_The_Art_of_Performance_Measurement